Microscopic theory for electron-phonon coupling in twisted bilayer graphene: Conclusion and Discussion

-The generalizability of our model opens the door to tuning superconductivity across a wide range of moir\'e systems and device configurations.
-While we focused on low-energy moiré phonons, the same approach can be extended to study high-energy monolayer phonons (150 meV), which have been linked to replica bands in ARPES measurements~\cite{chen2023,liu2023electron}.
-We can also adapt the model to investigate substrate effects on EPC.
-With recent advances in aligning graphene and hBN~\cite{hu2023supermoire}, engineering moir\'e phonons via controlled stacking angles becomes a promising experimental direction.
+We can extend the model to investigate substrate influences on EPC and their impact on superconductivity.
+For example, a SrTiO$_3$ substrate enhances the $T_c$ of FeSe thin films through coupling to out-of-plane oxygen phonons~\cite{lee_interfacial_2014}.
+In TBG, the role of an hBN substrate depends sensitively on alignment.
+When the hBN is misaligned, it primarily suppresses the out-of-plane phonon components while leaving the in-plane modes largely unaffected.
+Since the phonons that couple most strongly to electrons in our calculation involve both in-plane and out-of-plane motion, the overall correction to EPC is expected to be modest.
+Intuitively, the substrate increases the rigidity of the graphene sheet against out-of-plane distortions (enhanced Gaussian curvature), an effect more directly relevant for superconductivity.
+In contrast, when hBN is aligned with TBG, graphene–hBN phonons hybridize strongly and generate additional normal modes, modifying both in-plane and out-of-plane components.
+This is consistent with ARPES observations of substrate-induced replica bands~\cite{chen2024}.

+However, the theoretical understanding of substrate effects on phonons, electronic structure, and $T_c$ remains limited.
+The flexibility of our model, together with recent experimental advances in graphene–hBN alignment~\cite{hu2023supermoire}, offers a promising framework to address these questions.
+Due to the lattice mismatch between graphene and hBN, interference between the TBG and graphene/hBN supercells generates a larger moiré-of-moiré pattern that is incommensurate even in the continuum limit~\cite{zhu2020modeling}.
+To date, neither the relaxed electronic structure nor the phonons have been studied in moiré-of-moiré systems, and extending our model to encapsulated structures warrants further investigation.

 Finally, extending our model to transition metal dichalcogenide (TMD)-based moir\'e systems, where superconductivity has been observed with much lower $T_\mathrm{c}$ despite similar electronic DOS enhancement~\cite{xia2024unconventional,guo2024superconductivity}, could reveal material-dependent differences in EPC and eventually clarify the role of phonons in moir\'e superconductivity.